Kirm Perpar Gorjup: Law firm in Slovenia

 News

-We are proud to announce that Kirm Perpar has been recognized in the 2025 edition of the IFLR1000 guide, a leading global legal directory ranking the world’s top financial and corporate law firms.
+We are proud to announce that Kirm Perpar Gorjup has been recognized in the 2025 edition of the IFLR1000 guide, a leading global legal directory ranking the world’s top financial and corporate law firms.

 The firm has achieved a Tier 3 ranking in Slovenia’s Financial and Corporate category for its expertise in corporate transactions, regulatory compliance, and financial structuring.

-Kirm Perpar is also acknowledged as a notable firm in Project Development, reflecting its capabilities in infrastructure, energy, and technology projects.
+Kirm Perpar Gorjup is also acknowledged as a notable firm in Project Development, reflecting its capabilities in infrastructure, energy, and technology projects.

 In addition, Andrej Kirm and Matej Perpar have been named Notable Practitioners, recognizing their leadership and contribution to the firm’s continued success.